kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 Tumour markers for _testicular cancer_ do NOT include:

 	A. Gamma-glutamyltransferase (GGT) for seminoma and non-seminomatous germ-cell tumour (NSGCT)
-	B. Human chorionic gonadotropin (γ-hCG) for seminoma and NSGCT - F
+	B. Human chorionic gonadotropin (γ-hCG) for seminoma and NSGCT
-	C. Lactate dehydrogenase (LDH) for NSGCT - F
+	C. Lactate dehydrogenase (LDH) for NSGCT
-	D. Carcinoembryonic antigen (CEA) for NSGCT - F
+	D. Carcinoembryonic antigen (CEA) for NSGCT
-	E. Alpha-fetoprotein (AFP) for NSGCT - F
+	E. Alpha-fetoprotein (AFP) for NSGCT

 #### Answer: A. Gamma-glutamyltransferase (GGT) for seminoma and non-seminomatous germ-cell tumour (NSGCT) - *FALSE* = D. Carcinoembryonic antigen (CEA) for NSGCT - TRUE
 - CEA is a *non-specific marker* for a variety of tumours and pathologies
 	- **But not for testicular tumours**
-- Alpha-fetoprotein is a marker for NGSCT, but not for pure seminoma
+- **NOTE** Alpha-fetoprotein - marker for NGSCT, but *not* for pure seminoma

 ### Q107
 All of the following statements about a _fractured neck of femur_ are true, EXCEPT:

-	A. The affected leg is shortened and externally rotated - T
+	A. The affected leg is shortened and externally rotated
-	B. Associated mortality is in the region of >30% at 6 months - T
+	B. Associated mortality is in the region of >30% at 6 months
-	C. Intertrochanteric fractures are usually fixed using a dynamic hip screw - T
+	C. Intertrochanteric fractures are usually fixed using a dynamic hip screw
-	D. Intracapsular fractures can result in avascular necrosis of the femoral head - T
+	D. Intracapsular fractures can result in avascular necrosis of the femoral head
 	E. Femoral nerve injury is common

 #### Answer: E. Femoral nerve injury is common - TRUE